Importance of Kernel Bandwidth in Quantum Machine Learning: Results

-For the range of qubit counts accessible in classical simulation, we find that choosing one scaling factor irrespective of system size leads to good performance.
-However, we expect that in general the value of scaling factor will vary with qubit count.
+For the datasets and feature maps considered, and the range of qubit counts accessible in classical simulation, we find that choosing one fixed scaling factor leads to good performance.
+However, we expect that in general the value of scaling factor will vary with qubit count, data properties and the feature map structure.
+For example, we anticipate that the scaling factor required to maintain good generalization will decrease with qubit count.
 Initial evidence of this can be glanced from Figs.~\ref{fig:IQP_2d_score}, wherein the optimized value of the scaling factor decreases slightly for higher qubit count.
+Since obtaining true scaling of the bandwidth parameter would require experiments with the numbers of qubits far beyond those accessible in simulation, a promising future direction is studying of analytically tractable feature maps and data distributions such as those considered in Ref.~\cite{kubler2021inductive}.
+For such problems it may be possible to derive closed-form scaling of optimal bandwidth parameter, as well as establish the scaling of important properties such as the range of parameter values that lead to good generalization.